Orange County Child Support Attorney

 Divorces generally involve several expenses, including potentially hefty relocation costs, and adding more financial strain can seem like an impossible demand.
 However, it is fairly common for some amount of child support to be awarded when parents separate.
 California family law dictates that both parents remain financially responsible for the child, meaning that if the child primarily resides with one parent, the other bears the duty to cover their share of the expenses.
 Thus, after determining the custody arrangement, the courts must determine who should be awarded child support and confirm the applicable amounts.
-Working with an experienced Orange County child support lawyer allows you to navigate this process successfully.
+Contact an experienced Orange County child support lawyer to navigate this process successfully.

 Determining Child Support in Orange County

 Once determined, child support payments are generally made monthly, with the express purpose of easing the financial burden on the custodial parent of the child by paying for a portion of the expenses involved in maintaining the child’s standard of living.
 This includes expenses such as shelter, clothing, food, entertainment, health care, education, and more.
 Given that there is no easy manner to predict exactly how much such things will cost each month, you might be wondering how the courts determine what amount of child support should be awarded.